SamsungInternet/blog/content/posts/2019-06-28--using-basis-textures-in-threejs/index.md

 This code is largely taken from the [THREE.js basis loader example.](https://threejs.org/examples/webgl_loader_texture_basis.html) This demo was built with THREE.js version 106.

 Importing the Basis Texture Loader uses [ES Modules Syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) for loading the modules.
 I have exposed my ‘node_modules’ directory as a static folder.
-So make sure your <script> tag has type="module" .
+So make sure your `&lt;script&gt;` tag has type="module" .
 Or pre-compile it using your favourite bundler such as webpack or rollup.

 ```js
 import { BasisTextureLoader } from "/node_modules/three/examples/jsm/loaders/BasisTextureLoader.js";